 What are the 3 Cs in user stories?

-The three Cs in user stories are Card, Conversation, and Confirmation.
-Card refers to the individual user story task, conversation is about the discussions that take place among team members, and confirmation refers to the acceptance of criteria and what it takes to complete the user story in a satisfactory manner.
+The 3 Cs stand for Card (the written story), Conversation (discussions about the story), and Confirmation (acceptance criteria).
+Card refers to the individual user story task, Conversation is about the discussions that take place among team members, and Confirmation refers to the acceptance of criteria and what it takes to complete the user story satisfactorily.
+Together, they ensure stories are well-documented, collaboratively clarified, and testable for meeting user needs.

 How does including business value in a user story template help in Agile development?